Family Friendly Housing Policy Update

 Also observed in the results of the Policy is that the size of units, amenity spaces, and storage spaces were often minimized in order to optimize the total number of units in a project.
 This can impact the functionality and livability of units for families with children.

-How will my input be used?
+How was my input used?

 The City of New Westminster’s Family Friendly Housing Policy came into effect in 2016.
 It marked the City as the first municipality in British Columbia to require a minimum percentage of three-bedroom units in new residential development projects including townhouses and apartment buildings.
 For ownership projects, 30% of units must have two or three bedrooms, while rental projects must have a minimum of 25% of such units.
 The Policy also provides guidance on bedroom design and size, and unit location within the building or site.